Linear Barcode ActiveX Control & DLL

 Set BC = Nothing

-1. Choose the resource tab in Visual C++ to view dialogs.
+1. Choose the resource tab to view dialogs.

 2. To add a control to the dialog, right-click on the dialog form to the right and choose "Insert ActiveX Control."

 3. Select the correct barcode control from the list.
 The control should then appear in the dialog.
-Download the C++ project example for an implementation example.
+Download the C++ barcode project for an implementation example.

-3. The characteristics may be modified in the properties window.
+3. The characteristics may be modified as necessary in the properties window.

-4. To print barcodes on reports or labels, a field must be used to store the barcode and it must be setup as an OLE Control with the data type of "general."
-Download the IDAutomation VFP barcode example for an implementation example that was created in VFP 6.0.
+4. To print barcodes on reports or labels, a field must be used to store the barcode and it must be set up as an OLE Control with the data type of "general."
+Download the IDAutomation VFP barcode for an example for Visual FoxPro 6.0.

 Adjusting Properties

-After activating the barcode control in the application, the properties of the control may be modified by code or by right-clicking on the control and selecting the properties option.
+After activating the barcode control in an application, modify the properties of the control by code or by right-clicking on the control and selecting the properties option.

 AddCheckDigit 1 AddCheckDigit automatically adds the check digit to the barcode if it is equal to 1.
-The check digit is required for all symbologies except Code 39, Industrial 2 of 5 and Codabar barcodes.
+The check digit is required for all barcodes except Code 39, Industrial 2 of 5, and Codabar barcodes.

-ApplyTilde 1 When ApplyTilde is set to "1" in Code 128 with the Auto character set, the format ~ddd may be used to specify the ASCII code of the character to be encoded and several other tilde options are enabled.
+ApplyTilde 1 When ApplyTilde is set to "1" in Code 128 with the Auto character set, the format ~ddd may be used to specify the ASCII code of the character to be encoded.
+Several other tilde options are also enabled.

 BarHeight 1 The height of the barcode in centimeters (CM).